Fires kill more people in the United States every year than all natural disasters combined.*

 - AES 1 Inspection, Testing, Maintenance Cover Sheet

 - AES 2.2 Wet Pipe Fire Sprinkler System Five Year

 - AES 2.4 Dry Pipe Fire Sprinkler System Five Year

 - AES 2.6 Pre-action Sprinkler Systems Water Five Year

 - AES 2.8 Deluge Sprinkler Systems Water Spray Five Year

 - AES 3.1 Standpipe and Hose System Five Year

 - AES 9 Continuation Sheet

 - AES 10 Corrective Action and Repairs Performed

-The Newport Beach Fire Department requires notification no less than 48 hours before an automatic fire extinguishing system five year test.
-A Life Safety Specialist may attend the inspection for quality assurance and visualize the FDC back-flush.
+The Newport Beach Fire Department requires notification of no less than 48 hours before an automatic fire extinguishing system five year test.
+A Life Safety Specialist may attend the inspection for quality assurance and to visually inspect the FDC back-flush.